alex8088/clipboard-files/README.md

 # clipboard-files

-A nodejs addon, read or write file paths for clipboard, supports win32 and mac osx.
+A cross-platform Node.js native addon for reading or writing file paths to the clipboard.
+Supports Windows, MacOS and Linux.

 ## Install